Velrok/git-sem-versioning/README.md

 # git-sem-versioning

-A very tiny python tool, that lets you easily increment and tag the current version (major, minor or patch).
+A very tiny python tool, that lets you easily create new git tags (major, minor or patch) based on the current version.

 # usage